fzakaria/fzakaria.com/_posts/2025-09-02-bazel-knowledge-testing-for-clean-jvm-shutdown.md

 How can we validate graceful shutdown then?

-Well, we can leverage `sh_test` and startup our `java_binary` and validate that the application exists within a specific timeout.
+Well, we can leverage `sh_test` and startup our `java_binary` and validate that the application exits within a specific timeout.

-Additionally, I've put forward a pull-request [PR#26879](https://github.com/bazelbuild/bazel/pull/26879) which adds a new system property `bazel.test_runner.await_non_daemon_threads` that can be added to a `java_test` such that the test runner validates that there are no daemon-threads running before exiting.
+Additionally, I've put forward a pull-request [PR#26879](https://github.com/bazelbuild/bazel/pull/26879) which adds a new system property `bazel.test_runner.await_non_daemon_threads` that can be added to a `java_test` such that the test runner validates that there are no non-daemon threads running before exiting.

 > It would have been great to remove the `System.exit` call completely when the presence of the property is true; however I could not find a way to then set the exit value of the test.

-Turns out that even simple things can be a little complicated and it was a bit of a headscratcher to see why our tests were passing to catch our failure to properly teardown.
+Turns out that even simple things can be a little complicated and it was a bit of a headscratcher to see why our tests were passing despite our failure to properly tear down resources.